LouisJackman/language-x/docs/language-proposal/details/sylan-il.md

 manipulates tasks.
 Each function has its own stack (although most implementations will likely use a single stack for multiple functions in a single task in their implementation).
-Parameters are on the stack when a function starts, and the function must end with zero or one elements left on the stack depending on whether it declares a return value.
+Parameters are on the stack when a function starts, and the function must end with zero or multiple elements left on the stack depending on whether it declares a return value.
 All code is in a function.

 Arrays and indices arguments to task-related IL instructions _copy_ the array;